prasoonkandel/prasoonkandel/README.md

 I'm a curious and driven student deeply passionate about **Artificial Intelligence** and **Machine Learning**.
 I have a solid base in **web development**, and I’m currently mastering **Python** to create intelligent systems.
-I'm a hands-on learner who loves experimenting with projects to explore new concepts and grow real skills.

 ---

 ### 🚀 Skills